ajay9634/EXAGEAR-XEGW/README.md

 ## Limit

-   - 64-bit / x64 Application Support -Not supported.
-This mod focuses on 32-bit applications.
+   - 64-bit / x64 Application aren't supported : This mod focuses on 32-bit applications.
 For 64-bit apps, check out Winlator,mobox,dark OS and other Box64 Emu.

-   - Latest Android Devices - This may not work on latest Android Devices.
+   - Latest Android Devices : This may not work on latest Android Devices.

 ---